Mahmood to host Five Eyes border talks in first major job as Home Secretary

 The meeting between US, Australian, Canadian, New Zealand and UK counterparts will take place in London this week.

-Shabana Mahmood will host ministers from the so-called Five Eyes security alliance for talks on tackling people smuggling and child sexual exploitation in her first major engagement as Home Secretary.
+Shabana Mahmood will host the so-called Five Eyes security alliance for talks on tackling people smuggling in her first major engagement as Home Secretary.

+Counterparts from the US, Australia, Canada and New Zealand will meet this week in London as Sir Keir Starmer seeks to use his reshuffle to tighten the Government’s grip on immigration.

+It comes after an estimated 1,000 people arrived by small boat in Britain over a single day, with French authorities saying 24 people were rescued while trying to cross the English Channel.

 Ms Mahmood said: “Rebuilding our reputation on the world stage is how we tackle serious organised crime and secure our borders.